kylerasinger/ATC_System/README.md

 # Real-time Air Traffic Monitoring and Control System
-This project implements a Real-Time Air Traffic Monitoring and Control (ATC) System in C/C++, designed for execution on the QNX real-time operating system.
+This project implements a Real-Time Air Traffic Monitoring and Control (ATC) System in C/C++, designed for execution on the QNX real-time operating system x86 virtual machine.

 This is a simplified en-route ATC system to ensure safe, orderly aircraft movement.
-This involves maintaining adequate separation between aircraft, detecting potential conflicts, and responding in real time.
+This involves maintaining adequate separation between aircraft, detecting potential conflicts, and responding in real time using threads to ensure the proper execution of all functions.

 ## Features:
 ### Ensure safety: